 PROBLEM POSSIBLE CAUSES SOLUTION Oven window or combustion chamber's window blackening.
 Draft too low Bad air intake adjustment Too much combustible in the cookstove.
 Wood with a high rate of relative humidity > 20-25% Unregulated combustion.
-Reduce the quantity of combustible in Irregular draw.
+Check that all the pipes are clean.
+Modify the chimney: increase the height or check surrondings.
+Reduce the quantity of combustible in the combustion chamber.
+Dry the wood longer.
+Irregular draw.
 Inadequate or dirty chimney.
 Dirt in the combustion chamber or in the cookstove.
-Strong winds professional.
+Strong winds Sweep the chimney or have it clean by a professional.
+Clean the cookstove.
+Relocate chimney or fresh air intake.
 Black smoke leaking out of the cookstove.
-Ignition with green wood.Smoke pipe obstructed.
+Ignition with green wood.
+Smoke pipe obstructed.
 Ignite the cookstove with suitable combustible.Ask for professional qualified assistance.
 Smoke coming out of the cookstove.
 Combustion chamber's door open while the cookstove is heating.
 Insufficient draw Bad adjustments of the air inlets during startup.
 The cookstove must be cleaned.
 Eliminate or reduce to minimum the deviations and horizontal lengths in the chimney.